Multi-Normal Prototypes Learning for Weakly Supervised Anomaly Detection: Experiments

 \subsection{Detection Performance on Unseen Anomalies}

 A crucial aspect of an effective anomaly detection system is its ability to generalize from known anomalies to detect previously unseen ones.
 This capability is essential for maintaining robustness in dynamic environments where new types of anomalies may emerge.
 To evaluate our method’s performance on unseen anomalies, we constructed several experimental datasets using the UNSW-NB15 dataset, which contains four types of anomalies: DoS, Rec, Ana, and Bac.
 In each experiment, two types of anomalies were selected: one used exclusively in the test set (unseen) and the other included in the training and validation sets (seen).
+Consistent with our weakly supervised anomaly detection settings, the labeled anomaly ratio in the training set was maintained at 1.0\%.
 This setup resulted in 12 different experimental datasets.

 The results are presented in Table \ref{tab:unseen detection}, showing the AUC-PR scores for different methods across various combinations of seen and unseen anomaly types.
 Our method achieved the highest average AUC-PR of 0.765, significantly outperforming other methods by more than 20\%.
 The statistical confidence level for this improvement exceeds 99.0\%.
 This experiment demonstrates that our method can effectively generalize from known anomalies to detect previously unseen ones, maintaining strong detection performance and robustness in dynamic environments.
+The success of our approach may be attributed to its ability to maintain multiple normal prototypes, which better represent the diverse nature of normal behavior.
+This focus on distinguishing data points based on their contrast with the prototypes, rather than relying exclusively on previously limited labeled anomalies, likely contributes to the observed improvements.